-- The estimated cancer risks for TCE (which are based on NHL) are within US EPA's acceptable risk range, with a maximum ELCR of 5 × 10-5, or 5 NHL cases in 100,000 exposed people, or 0.005% increased risk of NHL from RME scenario at HP. - The estimated cancer risks for PCE are within the US EPA's acceptable risk range, with a maximum ELCR of 2 × 10-6, or approximately 2 cancer cases in 1,000,000 exposed people, or a 0.0002% increased cancer risk from the RME scenario.
-In addition, as discussed in Section 5, US EPA's cancer toxicity criteria (that are derived to be based on the most sensitive endpoint) are based on liver cancer for PCE; therefore, the PCE risk estimate is overly protective of NHL. - The estimated cancer risks for benzene are within US EPA's acceptable risk range, with a maximum ELCR of 2 × 10-6, or approximately 2 cancer cases in 1,000,000 exposed people, or a 0.0002% increased cancer risk from the RME scenario.
-In addition, as discussed in Section 5, US EPA's cancer toxicity criteria are based on leukemia for benzene; therefore, the benzene risk estimate is overly protective of NHL.
+- The estimated ingestion and shower cancer risks for TCE (which are based on NHL) area within US EPA's acceptable range with a maximum ELCR of 5 × 10-5, or 5 NHL cases in 100,000 exposed people, or 0.005% increased risk of NHL from all exposure scenarios at HP and TT. - The estimated ingestion and shower cancer risks for PCE are within US EPA's target risk range, with a maximum ELCR of 2 × 10-6, or approximately 2 cancer cases in 1,000,000 exposed people, or a 0.0002% increased cancer risk from the overly conservative military high-end exposure scenario.
+In addition, as discussed in Section 5, US EPA's cancer toxicity criteria (that are derived to be based on the most sensitive endpoint) are based on liver cancer for PCE; therefore, the PCE risk estimate is overly protective of NHL. - The estimated ingestion and shower cancer risks for benzene are also within US EPA's target risk range, with a maximum ELCR of 2 × 10-6, or approximately 2 cancer cases in 1,000,000 exposed people, or a 0.0002% increased cancer risk from all exposure scenarios.
+In addition, as discussed in Section 5, US EPA's cancer toxicity criteria are based on leukemia for benzene; therefore, the benzene risk estimate is overly protective of NHL. - The total maximum (conservative) cancer risk estimate from TCE, PCE, and benzene combined (the only chemicals for which ATSDR concludes there is some evidence for a causal association with NHL) from ingestion and showering is 5 × 10-5, which is within US EPA's acceptable cancer risk range. - Although adding the most conservative (and uncertain) mess hall risks from TCE, PCE, and benzene would result in an ELCR from all pathways that exceeds US EPA's acceptable risk range, if modified but reasonable adjustments are made to the mess hall exposure concentrations (use of average/median concentrations rather than the maximum) and frequency (5 days per week rather than 7 days per week), the total risk for TCE, PCE, and benzene combined (from ingestion, showering, and mess hall duty) is 1×10^{-4} ($7 \times 10^{-5} + 5 \times 10^{-5} = 1 \times 10^{-4}$), which does not exceed US EPA's acceptable risk range (Table 6.2).
+If Mr. Davis's exposures occurred during months with water concentrations less than the mean, or if he worked less than 16-hour days, his exposures would result in even lower risks.

-(a) All ELCRs are rounded to 1 significant digit, and are based on values from tables in Appendix D.

-■ The total maximum (conservative) cancer risk estimate from TCE, PCE, and benzene combined (the only chemicals for which ATSDR concludes there is some evidence for a causal association with NHL) is 6×10^{-5} , does not exceed US EPA's acceptable cancer risk range.